thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

     Whichever you choose, you can later filter out documents by metadata filtering over the `anki_mode` key.
+    Note that the suspended cards will always be discarded.

 * `--audio_backend`: str
     * either 'whisper' or 'deepgram' to transcribe audio.